vmware-tanzu/cartographer/rfc/rfc-0014-change-tracking.md

 Here we see the run image `abc123`, produced by the `image-builder` service, and “containing” the source code image `def567`.

 Using the above example again when a workload is applied with the cli, updating both the source image and debug flags, it can then wait for the workload status to be Ready and for an output status showing the last artifact in the supply chain contains the original source image and the debug flag values we expect.

+## Use Case
+The driving use case behind this RFC is from IDE tooling.
+When a developer initiates a debug session then they are initiating it on a specific change set of source code.
+Therefore, before attaching the debugger, the IDE needs to understand when a particular change set of source code has made it to a deployment.

+A couple of notes on that statement.
+Firstly, tooling is really only interested in single cluster supply chain and delivery.
+Secondly, from the tools perspective, there is a "last mile" element to our requirement.
+IDE tooling needs to know when the changes have actually made it all the way to the deployment.
+Not, just output from the last service in the supply chain.

 ## Concerns/Questions
 How much does a consumer of this output status need to understand about supply chains?
 Does a consumer have to “know” what the last artifact produced by a supply chain is?
 And how?